Treiben/Propel.FeatureFlags/README.md

 This separates deployment from release.
 Developers deploy the code, product owners control when it's released by enabling the flag in the dashboard.

-### 2. Never Use Feature Flags for Business Logic
+### 2. Feature Flags Control "How", Not "What"

-Feature flags control *how* your application behaves technically, not *what* it does from a business perspective.
+Feature flags control how your application behaves technically, not what it does from a business perspective.

 **❌ Wrong - Business Logic:**

 ```csharp
 // DON'T use flags to control which users have access to premium features
 if (await IsFeatureFlagEnabled("premium-features"))